BACK TO DIRECTIVES

 5. Resume execution immediately after recovery.

-Recovery is maintenance, not reward.
+Recovery is maintenance.

 Common Errors

-• Waiting until exhausted
+• Waiting until exhausted.

-• Negotiating rest ad hoc
+• Negotiating rest ad hoc.

-• Treating recovery as unproductive
+• Treating recovery as unproductive.

-• Letting recovery bleed into avoidance
+• Letting recovery bleed into avoidance.

 Enforcement Rule